yodobrin/BlobUpload/README.md

 # BlobUpload
-This repo illustrate how can Azure function used to upload content to specific blob storage & to trigger another function which will create a wrapping html5 page which can then be used as part of a static web-site.
+This repo illustrate the use of Azure function  to upload content to specific blob storage & to create a wrapping html5 page which can then be used as part of a static web-site.

+_note: This is a working skeleton._

 ## High level diagram
 ![diagram](pics/blobupload.png)

 ## Required Components
 This example assume you have already provisioned:
-- Storage account
+- Storage account, enable static-web
 - Function App
-Once provision, create a container.

 ## Function